eiberham/rustlang-drills/linked-list/README.md

 Note how I'm using generics within the enum, that's because I want the linked list to hold any type of value.
 So we have the none state, intended to represent the empty state of our list, and a child link which will hold either another list or nothing.

+Note how I'm using the *option* enum in order to wrap the next link.
+This is because we may or may not have a next link so we can represent the lack thereof with a *none*.

 So far we only have the list defined, we need to find a way to instantiate our list, right ? let's do it:

 ```shell